AGamingS21/TSqlSharp-Formatter/README.md

 Make sure to add new tests for any new features.

 ## Roadmap
-- cd pipeline to nuget and to npm
+- cd pipeline to nuget
 - convert code to javascript
+- cd pipeline to npm
 - create vscode extension
 - Format support for all of TSQL 2022 syntax
 - create visual studio 2022 extension